DavidEncrypted/alphabreak/README.md

-# alphabreak
+# Alphabreak

-#### Alphabreak is een toepassing van captcha lib.
+#### Alphabreak is an example application of captcha lib.
-Het demonstreerd hoe captcha breken toegepast kan worden.
-Dit doet het door de captcha's van de deep web market AlphaBay te breken en accounts aan te maken.
+It demonstrates how captcha breaking can be applied.
+It does this by breaking the captchas of the deep web market AlphaBay and creating fake accounts.